avalenkevych/CloudtalkAssignment/README.md

 2. Select the latest workflow run to see its details, including test results.

-3. You can click on individual test runs to see detailed logs and any failed tests.
+3. You can click on individual test runs to see detailed logs and download test report.

 ## API Improvements